mhmdhmd/Quartz-cron-expression-generator-for-angular/README.md

-# Quartz.Net Cron Expression Generator
+# Quartz cron expression generator for angular

 Create and manage cron expression for Quartz.Net scheduler.